Atlantic Umbrella

 The amount of allowable expenses you can claim will depend to a large extent on your IR35 status.

-You will be able to claim more expenses if you are working on contracts which are outside the scope of IR35.
+The list of valid expenses you can claim is longer if you are working on contracts which are outside the scope of IR35.

 The expenses allowable for a contract not caught by IR35 would be as follows: